Joseph Orpen: Early life and politics in the Orange Free State

 Orpen was born in 1828 in Dublin, Ireland and emigrated in 1846 to the Cape, as a land surveyor, with three of his brothers.

 With his brother he moved to the Orange River Sovereignty for surveying work, and was elected in 1853 to stand against the departure of British control over the sovereignty.
 He then became a citizen (or "burgher") of the resulting Orange Free State.
 He was elected as a representative in the Volksraad (parliament) of the Orange Free State and wrote the country's constitution, influenced a great deal by that of the United States.

 He served on the Free State Supreme Court and in the country's government he was for a while in charge of relations with the surrounding native African nations, and in this capacity he pursued relatively benign and peaceful policies.

 As magistrate ("Landdrost") of Harrismith he founded the town of Kroonstad.
 This town he named in honour of a horse named "Kroon" that he had seen drown in a nearby ravine.

-While he was undeniably a gentle man, he also briefly commanded the Free State's military force of Boer commandos and was reputedly the first man to have shed blood in defence of that country.
+While he was undeniably a gentle man, he also briefly commanded the Free State's military force of Boer commandos and was reputedly the first man to have shed blood in defence of the republic.